Shimmer93/COMP5331-Project/README.md

-CDRIB
+COMP5331 HKUST 2022 Fall
 ===

-The source code is for the paper: “Cross-Domain Recommendation to Cold-Start Users via Variational Information Bottleneck” accepted in ICDE 2022 by Jiangxia Cao, Jiawei Sheng, Xin Cong, Tingwen Liu and Bin Wang.
+This is the course project of COMP5331 where we try to modify and improve the existing source codes of the paper “Cross-Domain Recommendation to Cold-Start Users via Variational Information Bottleneck” accepted in ICDE 2022 by Jiangxia Cao, Jiawei Sheng, Xin Cong, Tingwen Liu and Bin Wang.

+**In this branch (GCL)**, we add graph contrastive learning into the GNN of CDRIB.
+The trained models and training logs can be found at this [OneDrive](https://hkustconnect-my.sharepoint.com/:f:/g/personal/ssongad_connect_ust_hk/En34Pt0xmwBGoP_4LNWDwUYBrgVW4G2OoVOb5IUBnGjhwg?e=5LH6ve) link.

 ```
 @inproceedings{cao2022cdrib,